BigDataHSE2016/m02-nis/docs/notes.md

 => see an electronuc guide illustrating step 5 for the text Disc1.

 => Home task1 preliminary: construct a SR of the considered discourse Disc1.
-Remark 1: please pay attention to small differences in atomoc formulas considered during the lecture and in the electronic guide.
+Remark 1: please pay attention to small differences in atomic formulas considered during the lecture and in the electronic guide.
 Remark 2: please finf a typing error in SR of Disc1 in the electronic guide (the bottom of last page).

 In particular the formula Cause(e1, e2) is default (?)